sdv-dev/SDV/docs/user_guides/timeseries/par.rst

 -  The MarketCap of the company
 -  The Sector and the Industry in which the company operates.

-This data format is a very common an well known format for timeseries data which includes 4 types of columns:
+This data format is a very common and well known format for timeseries data which includes 4 types of columns:

 Entity Columns